tulloch022/tulloch022/README.md

-I'm a Test Automation Engineer passionate about creating efficient, scalable, and reliable test solutions.

-## About Me
 I have been honing my skills in software testing and quality assurance through hands-on projects and self-driven learning.
 My focus is on building robust test automation frameworks that enhance development workflows and ensure software quality.
 Here are some of the skills and experiences I’ve developed through my projects:

 - Writing and maintaining automated test scripts.